postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/faqs-monitors.md

 ### How do I persist variables between monitor runs?

-You cannot import existing global variables into a monitor, but you can create new global variables during a run.
+You can't import existing global variables into a monitor, but you can create new global variables during a run.
 Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values.
 You can change this behavior and persist variable values by using the [Postman API](https://docs.api.getpostman.com/#6517e0d6-3bc3-3da5-ab57-7a578a8504ce) to update your environment each time your monitor runs.

 ### How many HTTP requests can a monitor send?

 Uptime monitors can be configured to call a single URL or endpoint.
-For collection-based monitors, there is no limit to the number of requests, although the total runtime cannot exceed 5 minutes.
+For collection-based monitors, there is no limit to the number of requests, although the total runtime can't exceed five minutes.

 ### Can I run a request multiple times?